 All about Allergens free online training for food service

-In response to engagement with key stakeholders in the food service industry, a free online training course that includes videos and interactive activities has been developed as part of the National Allergy Strategy and was launched on 17 July 2017.
+In response to engagement with key stakeholders in the food service industry, a free online training course that includes videos and interactive activities has been developed as part of the National Allergy Strategy and was launched in July 2017.

 The course provides training that is fast, easy and freely available at www.foodallergytraining.org.au

 A community education website www.foodallergyeducation.org.au has also been developed for people with food allergy and their carers.

 250K website - a hub for teens and young adults with severe allergies

 Launched in June 2017, The 250K website is a hub for the 250,000 young Australians living with severe allergies.
 It developed as part of the National Allergy Strategy in response to a national online survey and focus groups sessions with teens and young adults.To access the website go to www.250K.org.au

 A 250K slide set that schools can access to help increase awareness about severe allergies is available at www.allergy.org.au/schools-childcare#slides

 ASCIA and Allergy & Anaphylaxis Australia (A&AA), as the leading medical and patient organisations for allergy in Australia, developed the first National Allergy Strategy for Australia, in collaboration with key stakeholder organisations.
 For more information go to www.nationalallergystrategy.org.au